>> Position paper: WSBI-ESBG Position Regarding the Implementation of Automatic Exchange of Information within the EU and Globally

 The BEPS package offers governments a series of new measures to be implemented through domestic law changes, including strengthened rules on Controlled Foreign Corporations, a common approach to limiting base erosion through interest deductibility and new rules to prevent hybrid mismatch arrangements from making profits disappear for tax purposes through the use of complex financial instruments.

 Following the endorsement of the BEPS Package by G20 Leaders in November 2015, the focus has now shifted to ensuring a consistent implementation, including the new transfer pricing reporting standards developed under Action 13 of the BEPS Action Plan.
+In 2018 The Dominican Republic has become the 119th jurisdiction that joined the Inclusive Framework on BEPS.
 Last June, the OECD continued its mission to improve transparency in international tax matters with the release of its guidance on the implementation of country-by-country reporting (CbC).
 Under CbC reporting, Multinational Entities (MNEs) will be required to provide aggregate information annually, in each jurisdiction where they do business, relating to the global allocation of income and taxes paid, together with other indicators of the location of economic activity within the MNE group.
 It will also cover information about which entities do business in a particular jurisdiction and the business activities each entity engages in.